There is a rapidly growing evidence base underpinning clinical care for patients affected by COVID-19.

 As new trustworthy educational resources are brought to our attention we will share them here.

-We are now holding a weekly series of Clinical Updates on COVID-19.
-New lectures are made available to watch online every Thursday.
+We hold regular Clinical Updates on COVID-19.
+Recordings are available to watch online afterwards.

 You will be brought to Panopto, our video sharing platform.
 You will need to sign in with your username and password for the RCPI website.